-- 1. Comments, Commendations, Report on Current Events and Presentations by Mayor, Council members, staff or members of the public.
+- a.
+This may include updates from events, staff summary, update of legislative issues, clarification on items being requested by City Council and Manager's update on Council Related Matters. - 2.
+Comments, Commendations, Report on Current Events and Presentations by Mayor, Council members, staff or members of the public.
 The Council may not propose, discuss, deliberate or take any legal action on the information presented, pursuant to A.R.S.
-38-431.02.) - 2.
-Manager's Summary of Current Events and Reports The Manager may provide a brief summary of current events, however, there can be discussion only on the following matters: - A. Manager's Update on Council Related Matters - B. Update of Legislative Issues - C) Staff Summary of Follow-up action required. - D) Council members may direct inquiries to Staff.
+38-431.02.) - 3.
+Manager's Summary of Current Events and Reports

+The Manager may provide a brief summary of current events, however, there can be discussion only on the following matters:

+- A. Manager's Update on Council Related Matters - B. Update of Legislative Issues - C) Staff Summary of Follow-up action required. - D) Council members may direct inquiries to Staff. - E) Future Agenda Items